code-newbies/ruby-monday-blog/README.md

 - Assign that feature to yourself.
 - Clone this repo.
 - Make a feature branch for the issue you're working on.
 The first part of the branch name should be your initials, like this: `sy-allows-users-to-update-avatar`
+- Every feature should start with writing tests.
+You can choose to write only the tests, and unassign yourself from the repo once these are done so someone else can code the features.
+If you choose to complete the full feature yourself, then just continue to work through without unassigning yourself.
 - Push your branch to origin.
 - When your feature is done and ready to be reviewed, make pull request.
 - Copy and paste your pull request link to the #ruby-monday Slack channel for review.